 Managing storage devices

 Storage disks are separated from the actual servers; while the server offers CPU, RAM, IP addresses, firewall rules etc. the storage device is where the operating system lives.
-You can attach the storage to another server, create custom images from storage devices, or delete a storage without deleting the server.
-While attaching storage devices to a server happens at the server settings, other actions can also be performed at the Storage view at your UpCloud control panel.
+You can attach the storage to another server, create custom images from storages, or delete a storage without deleting the server.
+While attaching storage to a server happens at the server settings, other actions can also be performed at the Storage view at your UpCloud control panel.

 If you want to create a template that you can use to spin new custom instances, you can do so at the Storage view at the control panel.
 This is handy if you’ve configured the server using your own installation media or by importing your own server image.
 Or if you’ve set up a configuration that you’ll want to use later, for example, by setting up your perfect LAMP stack.

 There are a couple things to note: you can only create templates from MaxIOPS storage and the server that the device is attached to should be shut down.